business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 TipBottom line

-Conducting a background check on prospective employees can help prevent certain criminal acts, such as fraud and stealing.
+Conducting a criminal background check on prospective employees can help prevent specific types of fraud, such as employee accounting fraud and employee theft

 Who needs a fiduciary policy?

 Any business that offers an employee benefits plan should have fiduciary liability insurance, along with other insurance policies.
-ERISA mandates that employers take responsibility for plan administration and puts the onus of prudent actions on employers.
-It doesn’t require employers to have benefits plans, but if the employer chooses to offer one, they are responsible for the actions related to it.
+ERISA mandates that employers take responsibility for plan administration and take prudent actions.
+It doesn’t require employers to have benefits plans, but if they choose to offer one, they are responsible for the actions related to it.

 The fiduciary insurance policy doesn’t take away liability; it provides protection by paying the legal fees, potential settlements or judgments associated with a benefits plan management error.

 For example, assume your company has had a benefits plan for several years on which directors and officers voted.
 You hired a third party to administer the plan.
 However, this third party has a history of making high-risk investments for the plan.
-When looking at their retirement options, an employee sees that the funds are high risks and haven’t been performing well.
+When looking at their retirement options, an employee sees that the funds are risky and haven’t performed well.

-Your business is liable because it’s the plan’s administrator, and it selected the third party.
+Your business is liable because an owner or employee is the plan’s administrator and they selected the third party.
 Your company has a fiduciary responsibility to find a reputable third-party administrator who acts with prudence on employees’ behalf.
-When the lawyer serves your business with the lawsuit, you’ll file a claim with your fiduciary liability insurance carrier.
-The insurance carrier will hire an attorney to defend you and pay a settlement, if needed.
+When the lawyer serves your business with the lawsuit, you’ll file an insurance claim with your fiduciary liability insurance carrier.
+The insurance carrier will hire an attorney to defend you and pay a settlement if needed.

-It’s important to recognize that honest mistakes happen, and things can go wrong with so many moving parts in an employee benefits plan.
+It’s essential to recognize that honest mistakes happen and things can go wrong with so many moving parts in an employee benefits plan.
 This is why insurance is so important.

-Set policies that limit your liability.
-For example, while you may want to help your employees make good retirement investment choices, make it a rule not to offer any investment advice on retirement accounts.
+Setting specific policies can limit your liability.
+For example, while you may want to help employees make good retirement investment choices, make it a rule not to offer any investment advice on retirement accounts.

 What does fiduciary liability insurance cost?

-The cost of a fiduciary liability insurance plan has many factors, such as your company’s size and the total plan assets.
-Most companies can get a fiduciary liability plan for $500 to $2,500 per year, with up to $20 million in coverage.
+Fiduciary liability insurance costs vary by company size, plan assets and more.
+Most companies can get a fiduciary liability plan for $500 to $2,500 per year, with up to $10 million in coverage.

 When considering fiduciary liability insurance, ask your insurance agent about bundling it with directors and officers insurance (D&O) or employment practices liability insurance (EPLI).
-The best liability insurance providers bundle policies, allowing you to save money on premiums.
+Bundled policies help you to save money on premiums.

-Employee benefits liability is an endorsement on a general liability policy to cover the business for administrative errors and omissions regarding benefits.
-The fiduciary liability policy is a stand-alone policy to meet the ERISA requirements of fiduciary liability and wrongful acts.
+Employee benefits liability is an insurance endorsement on a general liability policy that covers the business for administrative errors and omissions regarding benefits.
+In contrast, a fiduciary liability policy is a stand-alone policy designed to protect a business if it is found to fall short of ERISA's liability mandates.

+Yes.
 Fiduciaries are expected to act with reasonable prudence when managing and administering a benefits plan.
-When they fail to do so, they can be held personally liable for losses to the plan.
+When they fail to do so, they can be held personally liable for plan losses.

 BDC Logo